‘Young And The Restless’ Spoilers: Jack Makes A Deal With Graham, Dina Too Much Work — What Did Jack Promise?

 The newest Young and the Restless spoilers suggest that a court showdown between Graham and the Abbotts may not happen.
 Jack assumed Dina’s caretaker role and took some time off from work.
 He wants to spend all his time with his mother before it’s too late and she doesn’t remember him.

-After caring for his mother a few weeks, he will discover that Nikki Newman (Melody Thomas Scott) may have been right –taking care of an elderly parent is a very tough job.
+After caring for his mother for a few weeks, he will discover that Nikki Newman (Melody Thomas Scott) may have been right –taking care of an elderly parent is a very tough job.
 She urged Jack to consider hiring a nurse or committing his mother into a long-term facility.
 Of course, Jack refused to discuss her idea because he wanted to handle all her care.

 Young and the Restless spoilers state that Graham arrives back in Genoa City and reaches out to Jack to check on Dina.
 He just wanted to know if she was doing okay without him.
 He asked if Jack would allow him to see her, stating that he has missed her.
 After seeing Graham and Dina together, Jack realizes that Graham, despite his faults, may be good for his mother.